CogSP/uni-projects/README.md

    - AI agents (in progress)

 - **net-simulation**: made for the "Telecomunicazioni" exam, consists of two projects done using *ns3*, *Wireshark* and *NetAnim*:
-   - implement a CSMA + p2p simulation with ns3 and analyze traffic performance with Wireshark
+   - implement a CSMA + P2P simulation with ns3 and analyze traffic performance with Wireshark
-   - implement two WLAN simulation with ns3:
+   - implement two WLAN simulation with ns3, anaòyze traffic performance with Wireshark and make a visualization of the traffic with NetAnim.
+The two simulations are:
-   	- Ad-hoc mode, 2D Random Walk with RTS/CTS
+      - WLAN Ad-hoc mode with RTS/CTS
-   	- Infrastructure mode
+      - WLAN Infrastructure mode
-   analyze traffic performance with Wireshark and make a visualization of the traffic with NetAnim

 - **notes-from-BE**: some notes I have taken to learn how to write LaTeX.
 "Ingegneria Informatica e Automatica", Sapienza, 2020-2023